robertomoutinho/tomcat-all/README.md

 # tomcat-all cookbook

-This cookbook will install tomcat using apache's binaries.
+This cookbook will install tomcat using apache's binaries and extract it to the desired path.
-Currently tested for tomcat 7 and CentOS 6 but it its written to work with other tomcat versions and OS distributions also.

 Tested with: